 UTI stands for Urinary Tract Infection.
 Any organ of the urinary tract may be infected.

-In men, UTI means generally prostatitis.
+In men, UTI generally means prostate infection or prostatitis.

 Specific risk factors for cystitis in women are:

 The typical symptoms of UTI are sudden onset of pain while urinating and frequent urination (dysuria and frequency) with lower abdominal pain.
 Additional signs like bloody urine and vaginal discharge mean we need to differentiate uncomplicated cystitis from other diagnoses, commonly vaginitis or stone disease.
-Fever and lumbar pain are signs of complicated UTI.
+Fever and lumbar pain are signs of a complicated UTI.

 The treatment with Fosfomycin, single-dose, pivmecillinam 400 mg three times a day for three to five days, and nitrofurantoin, should be considered for first-line treatment.

 Urine analysis and culture are strong recommendations.
 Not all antimicrobials are suitable during pregnancy.

 UTI in men is a complicated infection because of the almost constant involvement of the prostate (prostatitis).
 Therefore, we need treatment with antimicrobials penetrating the prostate tissue.
 A treatment duration of at least fourteen days is recommended, preferably with trimethoprim-sulfamethoxazole or fluoroquinolone.

 To prevent cystitis, you must avoid bacterial growth in the vagina and the bladder: